Steven Adams: Houston Rockets (2024–present)

 On 1 February 2024, Adams was traded to the Houston Rockets in exchange for Victor Oladipo and three future second-round picks.
 On 28 October, Adams made his Rockets debut, putting up six points and three rebounds in 14 minutes off the bench in a 106–101 victory over the San Antonio Spurs.
 On 5 January 2025, after fully recovering from PCL surgery, Adams recorded a near double-double with eight points, nine rebounds, an assist, a block, and a steal in 17 minutes of action off the bench in a 119–115 victory over the Los Angeles Lakers.
 On 22 January, Adams recorded three points, a season-high 11 rebounds, two assists, and two blocks in 19 minutes off the bench in a narrow 109–108 victory against the Cleveland Cavaliers.
 Eight days later, Adams made his first start of the season, recording a double-double with 11 points, 10 rebounds, and three assists in a narrow 120–119 loss to his former team, the Memphis Grizzlies.

 On 2 May 2025, during the first round of the playoffs, Adams recorded 17 points, five rebounds and three blocks in a 115–107 Game 6 victory over the Golden State Warriors.
-The Rockets would go on to lose the series in seven games.
+The Rockets went on to lose the series in seven games.

 On 18 June 2025, the Rockets signed Adams to a three-year, $39 million contract extension.
+He made 32 appearances (11 starts) for Houston during the 2025–26 NBA season, averaging 5.8 points, 8.6 rebounds, and 1.5 assists.
+Adams suffered an ankle injury during an 18 January 2026 game against the New Orleans Pelicans; he later underwent season-ending surgery to address the malady on 28 January.